maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 # Statistics in STACK

 STACK was not designed with Statistics in mind.
 To assess statistics, we can of course use the algebraic tools, and standard support for [proofs/derivation](../Proof).
 However this is not the main concern in statistics education.
 So what can we do?

-## Coderunner
+## Assessment approaches

+### Code

+Another common assessment type in Statistics, is checking students' confidence in \(R\).
+It may be tempting to do this by asking students to input a string, but this is very hard to assess due to different interpretations of what is required, and different variable names.

+If you wish to assess code using a moodle quiz, this can be done using the [Coderunner question type](https://docs.moodle.org/405/en/CodeRunner_question_type).
+This question type allows students to write code which is assessed on its effectiveness on specified examples.

-## Numerics
+### Numerics

-STACK loads the "distrib" package from maxima by defult.
-Check that your server in the plugin 'STACK' settings has <code>distrib</code> in the box <code>Load optional Maxima libraries</code>.

-This guide is intended to aid the translation of questions relying on comands in the statistical computing software \(R\) into STACK questions using Maxima.
-You do not need an in depth knowlegde of statistics to use this.
+However, we can assess the _results_ of \(R\) usage using STACK.
+Most teachers using STACK make use of randomisation, but this relies on Maxima's ability to calculate the correct answer.
+Maxima supports most short \(R\) functions.
+This section is intended to aid the translation of questions relying on commands in the statistical computing software \(R\) into STACK questions using Maxima.
+You do not need an in depth knowledge of statistics to use this.

-### Density functions
+#### R to Maxima

+Firstly, it is useful to know the translations for common R functions.

+STACK loads the "distrib" package from maxima by default.
+Check that your server in the plugin 'STACK' settings has `distrib` in the box `Load optional Maxima libraries`.

-Key points:
+######  Key points:

-Mostly, it is simple to figure out the format of the maxima equivelent, however there are some points that may cause issues.
+Mostly, it is simple to figure out the format of the maxima equivalent, however there are some points that may cause issues.
 (This is especially true if you are less familiar with statistics.)

-- For the function r* in R, or random* in Maxima, the order of the inputs is different.
+- For the function r* in \(R\), or random* in Maxima, the order of the inputs is different.
-- Maxima and R have different defualt settings for the Gamma distribution.
+- Maxima and R have different default settings for the Gamma distribution.
 Maxima uses the shape and scale parameters, while R uses the shape and rate parameters.
 As such, be careful to translate.
+- R and maxima have different default settings for Variance (and by extension, standard deviation). `var(x)` in R will calculate the sample variance while maxima calculates the population variance.
+In maxima, `var1(x)` would be the equivalent to `var(x)` in R.
+- Data is expressed in a list in Maxima, thus `c(1,2,3)` translates to `[1,2,3]`.
+- In R, if no mean and standard deviation is provided, mean = 0 and standard deviation = 1.

 <style>
 table, th, td {